 Download Windows 11 ISO to create a bootable USB drive

 - The first thing is of course you must have the Windows 11 ISO copy.
 If you already have the copy then move to the next steps or else first download the same.
-You can visit this link which is not hosted by us or wait for Preview ISO to be available on Windows.com.
+Follow our article How to Download Windows 11 ISO 64-bit

 - Secondly, we require a portable tool called Rufus- a bootable USB maker.
 Go to its official website and download it.